Abdisto/python-discord-bot/README.md

 # python-discord-bot
-discord bot written in pyhton with discord.py and pycord for more functionallaty
+A discord bot written in pyhton with discord.py and pycord for more functionality.
+Javascript file for fetching playlist URL's and .sh script to autostart the bot systemd.